avital/fellowship.depthfirstlearning.com/index.md

   background: "#999999"
   headline: "<br/>	<span id='apply_section' style='font-size: 200%'>Apply to the Depth First Learning Fellowship</span>"
-  content: "<div style='background-color: #D3EAF5; padding-top: 30px; padding-bottom: 40px; max-width: 740px; margin-left: auto; margin-right: auto; padding-left: 30px; padding-right: 30px; text-align: left';><div style='max-width: 660px; margin-right: auto; margin-left: auto;'><p>We are looking for guides to lead new DFL study groups, each based around a high-quality curricula for a particular paper or concept in machine learning.
+  content: "<div style='background-color: #D3EAF5; padding-top: 30px; padding-bottom: 40px; max-width: 740px; margin-left: auto; margin-right: auto; padding-left: 30px; padding-right: 30px; text-align: left';><div style='max-width: 660px; margin-right: auto; margin-left: auto;'><p>We are looking for guides to lead new DFL study groups, each based around a high-quality curricula targeting a particular paper in machine learning.
 </p>
 <br />
 <p>
-Towards this end, we are launching the Depth First Learning fellowship.
-Chosen fellows will each be given a <strong>$4000 grant</strong>, to help them design the curricula for a DFL class, that will be held over 4-6 weeks remotely over video conferencing.
+Towards this end, we are launching the Depth First Learning Fellowship.
+Chosen fellows will each be given a <strong>$4000 grant</strong>
+to help design the curricula for and lead a DFL group.
+The group will run for 5-6 weeks remotely via video conferencing.
 </p>
 <br />
 <p>